 For four seasons, he was involved with practically every NEC production including, Gus Edwards’, Manhattan Made Me, Nightline, Douglas Turner Ward’s, The Redeemer, Sons, and Fathers of Sons by Ray Aranha.
 During that time in New York, he also spent a year and a half on the soap opera, The Guiding Light, and was able to work at the WPA Theatre in New York and in Baltimore at Center Stage in James Yoshimura’s Ohio Tip Off.

 New York proved a great place to develop his chops as an actor and stimulating as he took advantage of participating in a slew of informal new play readings and development workshops all over Manhattan and the weekly Monday night readings up in Harlem at the Frank Silvera Workshop and stepping in for Denzel Washington in Laurence Holder’s When the Chickens Come Home to Roost in the role of Malcolm for touring with Woody King and the New Federal Theatre.
-The NEC (Negro Ensemble Company) only did new works and this is where he grew to love the process of realizing new scripts and eventually led him to write his first play, Killingsworth a somewhat biographical drama about a middle-class Black family in Tyler, Texas.
-That play was initially read and helped in development with fellow actors from the NEC and later in Los Angeles when Eugene made a return there mid-1980’s to again work in television and film.
+The NEC (Negro Ensemble Company) only did new works and this is where he grew to love the process of realizing new scripts which eventually led him to write his first play, Killingsworth a somewhat biographical drama about a middle-class Black family in Tyler, Texas.
+That play was initially read and helped in development with fellow actors from the NEC and later in Los Angeles when Eugene made a return there mid-1980s to again work in television and film.
 Killingsworth was mounted in Fort Worth by Rudy Eastman and the Jubilee Theatre as well as The Arena Players Theatre in Baltimore and Black theatre companies in other cities across the country.

 Then came a few years of bi-coastal living doing West coast episodic television gigs and returns to the East coast to work on stage in New York with the NEC in productions like Samm Art Williams’, Eyes of the American (which he stepped in to replace Glynn Turman and he also did the Los Angeles LA Actors Theatre production) and Los Angeles theatre productions including the Mayfair theatre production of Split Second with Denzel Washington and Alfre Woodard, Jason Bernard and John Amos.